 Assistant Professor, Trumpet

 Dr. Robert Sears enjoys an active career balancing his love of teaching and performing as both a classical and jazz musician.
 He joins the faculty at West Virginia University as the Assistant Professor of Trumpet.
-Robert previously held teaching positions at Millikin University, Illinois State University, Illinois Wesleyan University, and the University of Illinois Springfield.
+Dr. Sears previously held teaching positions at Millikin University, Illinois State University, Illinois Wesleyan University, and the University of Illinois Springfield.

-Robert’s research and dissertation Compositional Elements in the Music of Ken Schaphorst: A Detailed Analysis of Four Works for Jazz Ensemble highlights compositional components found in four original pieces by Ken Schaphorst: Jobim, Uprising, Mbira 2, and How to Say Goodbye.
+Dr. Sears' research and dissertation Compositional Elements in the Music of Ken Schaphorst: A Detailed Analysis of Four Works for Jazz Ensemble highlights compositional components found in four original pieces by Ken Schaphorst: Jobim, Uprising, Mbira 2, and How to Say Goodbye.
 The analysis sheds light on extensive motivic and thematic development, the interpretation of sonata form in big band jazz composition, the mechanics of creating extended solo features, effective groove changes that aid development, unique voicings, and instrument pairing choices, and other innovative musical devices.
 This research aims to prove informative and useful for both the aspiring and seasoned composer and arranger.

 Dr. Sears holds a B.M. in Music Education from Brigham Young University-Idaho, M.M. in Trumpet Performance and Literature from the University of Illinois at Urbana-Champaign, and D.M.A. in Jazz Performance, with a cognate in Classical Performance from the University of Illinois at Urbana-Champaign.
 His primary trumpet instructors include Tito Carrillo, Charles Daval, Ronald Romm, Dr. Ryan Nielsen, Dr. K. Newell Dayley, and David Evans.